ezran-eng/chuckNorrisCipherEncoder/README.md

 Also, let's prevent some incorrect input.

-If the user misspells the operation name, the program should print out There is no '<input>' operation If the user provided an incorrect encoded message as input to decode, the program should print out appropriate feedback containing not valid substring
+If the user misspells the operation name, the program should print out There is no < input > operation If the user provided an incorrect encoded message as input to decode, the program should print out appropriate feedback containing not valid substring
 List of not valid encoded messages: